johnduality/insight-retreats/README.md

 **static site** — no backend, no server, no database — so it runs for free on any static host (GitHub Pages, Netlify, and the like).

-> All meditation-focused traditions are included, including Goenka / Vipassana-Meditation
-> (dhamma.org) centers (tagged `goenka`).
-A center qualifies only if it offers an
-> overnight residential stay of **two nights or more** at its own facility.

 ## What's here

 ```